exasol/pyexasol/doc/user_guide/exploring_features/import_and_export/index.rst

 Import
 """"""
-See :func:`pyexasol.ExaConnection.import_from_file`.
-This function supports importing data from a file, path object, file-like object opened in binary mode, or from a process ``STDIN`` using ``sys.stdin.buffer``.
+See :meth:`pyexasol.ExaConnection.import_from_file`.
+This method supports importing data from a file, path object, file-like object opened in binary mode, or from a process ``STDIN`` using ``sys.stdin.buffer``.